Tutors and Demonstrators

 As with good teaching, being a good demonstrator or tutor is more than possessing expert disciplinary knowledge.
 Due to the vast array of subject-specific requirements there is no single pre-defined role and many demonstrators/tutors might themselves also be graduate students.
 In order to provide the highest quality support to undergraduate students; demonstrators and tutors are encouraged to avail of professional training opportunities relevant to their role and context.
 If you are a post-doctoral or research fellow go to the post-doctoral and research fellows page to find out about the dedicated seminar series provided for you.
-This page provides information on the training and development opportunities provided by UCD for tutors and demonstrators.
+This page provides information on the training and development opportunities provided by UCD for tutors and demonstrators, such as our in-person Tutor Induction Workshops and online Tutor Induction Pack.

 In general, tutorials and practical sessions provide undergraduate students with the opportunity to explore and apply the concepts, skills, and competencies introduced in class, in a manner that is not usually possible in larger classroom environments.